How to Stargaze in Utah

 Ok, so now you know when to go stargazing, how to do it and what to bring.
 What about where to go?

 Utah is at the heart of a dense cluster of certified parks called The Great Western Starry Way from New Mexico to Montana.
-The Beehive State boasts some of the finest dark skies in the world where viewing the billions of stars in the Milky Way is becoming an increasingly popular past-time for all ages.
-In Utah alone, the International Dark Sky Association (IDA) has certified four national parks, five state parks and four national monuments as Dark Sky Parks.
-And Torrey was named Utah’s first International Dark Sky Community.
+The Beehive State boasts some of the finest dark skies in the world where viewing the billions of stars in the Milky Way is becoming an increasingly popular past-time for all ages (Read: Utah After Dark).
+In Utah alone, the International Dark-Sky Association (IDA) has certified 25 (and counting) locations, including communities, parks, and protected areas.

 “More than anything, it’s important to experience dark skies without light pollution.
 With that in mind, you can go and enjoy the night sky wherever you want,” Foott said.
-That could be camping in Utah’s deserts to a quick trip up the canyons of the Wasatch Back.
+That could be camping in Utah’s deserts to a quick trip up the canyons of the Wasatch Back (Read: Seeking Starry Skies Near Salt Lake City).
 Of course, visiting designated International Dark Sky Places is always encouraged and you will not be disappointed.

 If you want to go a bit deeper to learn mythology or point to constellations and view the deep sky through a powerful telescope, it may be necessary to attend a star party or guided program.
 Visit the websites for Utah’s state and national parks to easily find upcoming free stargazing events, which typically include a ranger or interpretative-led talk.
 Numerous astrological societies and astronomy clubs across the state also host star parties as enthusiasts bring along their telescopes and amazing knowledge.